28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 Coco's, though not nearly as well known as Marie Callender's due to not having a similar frozen food business, is yet another so-so family restaurant chain redeemed by the fact that it, too, has a bakery capable of producing decent pies.
 Its pie selection isn't nearly as extensive as Marie Callender's or Bakers Square's, but it gets bonus points for jumping on the popular "pie shake" trend.

-Assuming you don't want a shake for breakfast (although if you do, who are we to judge?), Coco's also does a pretty darn decent cinnamon roll which you can also get in the form of french toast.
-There's a full day's worth of calories in that (1970 to 2100), though, so you might want to opt for the somewhat lighter, less sugary brioche french toast instead, or go with the brioche eggs benedict for something on the savory side.
+Assuming you don't want a shake for breakfast (although if you do, who are we to judge?), Coco's also does a pretty darn decent cinnamon roll which you can also get in the form of French toast.
+There's a full day's worth of calories in that (1,970 to 2,100), though, so you might want to opt for the somewhat lighter, less sugary brioche French toast instead or go with the brioche eggs benedict for something on the savory side.
 The accompanying hollandaise with this latter dish isn't a true version of the classic French sauce, but it's a reasonable facsimile that is on par with what you'd expect from a breakfast chain.

 22. Tudor's Biscuit World

 Many breakfast chains have their specialties — one does pancakes, another waffles, while others are all about eggs.
-One such restaurant is Tudor's Biscuit World, a regional chain primarily located in West Virginia and Ohio but with outliers in Western Pennsylvania and Kentucky.
-Its specialty, no surprise, is biscuits, although for biscuit haters its breakfast menu does offer a biscuit-free pancake platter and even a low-carb platter with nothing but eggs and meat.
+One such specialty restaurant is Tudor's Biscuit World, a regional chain primarily located in West Virginia and Ohio but with outliers in Western Pennsylvania and Kentucky.
+Its specialty, no surprise, is biscuits, although for biscuit haters its breakfast menu does offer a pancake platter and even a low-carb platter with nothing but eggs and meat.

 21. Biscuitville